-The precursor of the Center for the Study of Global Change was the Indiana Center on Global Change and World Peace (ICGCWP), founded in 1989 by John P. Lovell, a professor of Political Science.
-A five-year grant from The John D. and Catherine T. MacArthur Foundation provided the initial funding.
-Focused on creating a community of young scholars, the ICGCWP identified and supported ten graduate students per year with annual stipends and participation in a variety of dedicated programs, workshops, and classes.
-Jack Hopkins, SPEA professor, was the next ICGCWP Director during the period 1994-1996.
+The Center for the Study of Global Change (Global Center) was established by Indiana University (IU) on December 31, 1989 through a grant from the John D. and Catherine T. MacArthur Foundation and a long-term commitment from IU, but officially dedicated on October 29, 1990 by Oscar Arias Sánchez, former president of Costa Rica.
+Thus the Global Center achieved “25 years of transcending boundaries” in academic year 2014-2015.
+The original name was the Indiana Center on Global Change and World Peace (ICGCWP), founded by John P. Lovell, a professor of Political Science.
+Focused on creating an interdisciplinary community of young scholars to study and research critical issues of change and peace at the global level, the ICGCWP identified and supported ten graduate students per year with annual stipends and participation in a variety of dedicated programs, workshops, and classes.
+SPEA professor Jack W. Hopkins was the next ICGCWP Director during the period 1994-1996.

 In 1996, N. Brian Winchester took on the center leadership, changing the name to the Center for the Study of Global Change (Global Center) to represent a broader global focus rooted in the deeper internationalization of Indiana University and beyond.
 The Global Center's audience expanded to include pre-collegiate, undergraduate, graduate, and post graduate students, as well as the media, business, and general public.
 It has been a U.S. Department of Education Title VI National Resource Center.
 The Global Center has emerged as a national and international leader in international curriculum, K-12 teacher training, public outreach, and the use of interactive technologies to support and promote global learning, creating the original IU undergraduate International Studies Minor, as well as PhD Minors in Global Studies and Human Rights.